shiva-g/arcus_omics_edu/new_to_omics.md

 A fully processed VCF captures a massive list of likely variants.
 What remains to be seen, though, is what these variants actually are.
 Where is this variant located?
 What gene is it in?
 How can we classify it—is it missense, frameshift, synonymous, intronic?
 Is it commonly seen in healthy individuals?
 Many of these details can be incredibly useful in variant interpretation.

 Accordingly, we want to annotate every variant in this VCF with corresponding details.
-Tools such as the Ensembl (Variant Effect Predictor)[] (VEP) and (Annovar)[] take advantage of massive databases to label variants with large quantities of additional data.
+Tools such as the Ensembl (Variant Effect Predictor)[https://useast.ensembl.org/info/docs/tools/vep/index.html] (VEP) and (Annovar)[https://annovar.openbioinformatics.org/en/latest/] take advantage of massive databases to label variants with large quantities of additional data.
 They can tell you, among other things:
 - what gene a variant is located in
 - what its consequence on that gene is
 - where on the chromosome the variant is
 - whether published computational prediction tools predict the variant to be damaging
 - whether the variant has been seen in population databases

-We will use Annovar to discover gene consequence and population frequencies for our called variants using (RefSeq)[] and (gnomAD)[].
+We will use Annovar to discover gene consequence and population frequencies for our called variants using (RefSeq)[https://www.ncbi.nlm.nih.gov/refseq/] and (gnomAD)[https://gnomad.broadinstitute.org/].
 RefSeq includes genome, transcript, and protein sequences which can be used to map variants to specific gene consequences.
 GnomAD includes >100,000 exomes from unaffected individuals, providing a powerful estimate of population frequencies for variants.

 Annovar yields two output files, VCF and TXT.
 The VCF file has annotations added to the INFO column, and while it can be useful, it is more difficult to work with downstream.
 In contrast, the TXT file is a neat, tab-delimited table containing all of this information while preserving the contents of the original VCF as well in columns named “Otherinfo.”